zonemaster/zonemaster-cli/docs/Installation.md

 > install from your operating system distribution (rather than CPAN).
 > We recommend following the Zonemaster::Engine installation instruction.

-Prerequisite for FreeBSD is that the package system is upadated and activated (see the FreeBSD section of [Zonemaster::Engine installation]).
+Prerequisite for FreeBSD is that the package system is updated and activated (see the FreeBSD section of [Zonemaster::Engine installation]).

 For details on supported versions of Perl and operating system for